 The Atlanta Regional Commission is the regional planning and intergovernmental coordination agency for the 10-county Atlanta region.
 Since 1947, ARC and its predecessor agencies have helped focus the region’s leadership, attention and resources on critical issues.

 For more information about the ARC, visit www.atlantaregional.org.

 The Douglas County Chamber’s Legislative Agenda is created out of the Government Affairs Committee and then approved by our Board of Directors.

 Each year, the Douglas County Chamber’s Government Affairs Committee organizes a Day at the Capitol.
 This event is open to all Chamber Members and encourages locals to visit state legislators as we communicate the Chamber’s Legislative Agenda and hear feedback from them on what’s going on at the Capitol during the Legislative Session.

 This year, over 25 members gathered to make the trip to Atlanta.
 After meetings with state legislators, they met Governor Nathan Deal.

 This event takes place each February.
 Check our Events Calendar for more information on registering for this event next year.

 The Douglas County Chamber’s Chairmans Club participates in the Georgia Chamber’s Eggs & Issues Breakfast each year.
 Held concurrent to the convening of the General Assembly each year, the annual Eggs & Issues Breakfast serves as a kickoff to the annual legislative session.
-The 2016 breakfast featured Governor Nathan Deal, Lt.
-Governor Casey Cagle, and House Speaker David Ralston.
+The 2017 breakfast featured Georgia Chamber CEO, Chris Clark, Governor Nathan Deal, US Senator David Perdue, and House Speaker David Ralston.
 The annual event attracts over 2,000 Georgians, including many of the state’s top level officials, to the World Congress Center in Atlanta.